How to Panelize Your PCBs Before Lunch with Altium Designer

 Blank PCB document.

-Navigate to ‘Place’ > ‘Embedded Board Array/Panelize’ which will present you with a blank rectangle and some crosshairs.
-This is simply our placeholder, before we place it, let’s specify the board we want to place.
+For this example, I'll use a previous PCB file from a past tutorial.
+To place a board in the sized panel, navigate to ‘Place’ > ‘Embedded Board Array/Panelize’ which will present you with a blank rectangle and some crosshairs.
+This is simply a placeholder, and we need to specify the board we want to place.

 Embedded board array window.